fluidsonic/fluid-json/README.md

 | `AbstractJSONCodec`        | Abstract base class which simplifies implementing `JSONCodec`.
 | `AbstractJSONDecoderCodec` | Abstract base class which simplifies implementing `JSONDecoderCodec`.
 | `AbstractJSONEncoderCodec` | Abstract base class which simplifies implementing `JSONEncoderCodec`.
+| `DefaultJSONCodecs`        | Contains lists of default codecs which can be used when contructing custom `JSONCodecProvider`s.
 | `JSONCodableType`          | Roughly describes a Kotlin type which can be decoded from JSON.
 It includes relevant generic information which allows decoding for example `List<Something>` instead of just `List<*>`.
 Also known as [type token](http://gafter.blogspot.de/2006/12/super-type-tokens.html)).
 | `JSONCodec`                | Interface for classes which implement both, `JSONEncoderCodec` and `JSONDecoderCodec`.
 Also simplifies creating such codecs.
 | `JSONCodecProvider`        | Interface for classes which when given a `JSONCodableType` (for decoding) or `KClass` (for encoding) return a codec which is able to decode/encode values of that type.